 As you’re coming up to the museum from the main square, you’ll notice a typical home to your right, decorated with the remnants of the bell taken from the Bounty.
 The home is owned by a lovely local resident who is a descendant of Fletcher Christian (her mother often operates the museum).
-See if she’s around and open for a bit of small talk.
+See if she’s around and up for some small talk.

 Many locals sell collector stamps but if you actually want to send something home or buy individual stamps, head to the local post office.
 Keep in mind though that it will take several months for any parcel to reach its destination.